 A wonderful and extremely rare 1920s Martin (8-string) 3M Taropatch Ukulele handcrafted by C.F.
 Martin & Co. of Nazareth, PA.

 This historical and rare Martin taropatch ukulele was handcrafted of a Mahogany wood top, back, sides, and bridge with a Brazilian Rosewood fretboard.
-Five-ply concentric ivroid rosette and three-ply top purfling with matching ivroid top and back binding, mustache inlay at the butt of the instrument, and kite headstock inlay.
+Five-ply concentric ivroid rosette and three-ply top purfling with matching ivroid top and back binding, mustache inlay at the butt of the instrument, and “doubled-up” diamond shaped abalone shell position markers on 5, 7, and 10.
 8-string tuning configuration for accompaniment playing.
 Classic vintage Martin wood stain and natural finish.
-Matching paua shell diamond shaped inlay on positions 5 and 9 with a bow-tie fretboard inlay on position 7.

-A wonderful dry and aged wood sound with a broad range of tones and a fuller sound when compared to its four-stringed cousin, the ukulele.
-Friction tuners account for challenges in tuning but add tremendously to the character of this historical piece.
-Minor cosmetic issues and repairs but overall good condition considering the age and rarity of this piece.
+A wonderful dry and aged Mahogany wood sound with a broad range of tones and a fuller sound when compared to its four-stringed cousin, the ukulele.
+Original friction tuners add tremendously to the character of this historical piece.
+Minor play wear but overall good condition considering the age and rarity of this piece.
 A wonderful playing instrument that is quite the collectible piece as well.